Important parking update for Jonathan Lucas Parking Garage in Charleston.

 • Basic Life Support for Healthcare Providers and First Aid certification through the American Heart Association is required.
 Students have the option of completing the certifications no more than 45 days prior to the start of the program.

-• Submit a resume and personal statement through PTCAS.
+• Submit a personal statement through PTCAS.

 Prerequisite Courses